-- Please visit the U-Pass program’s website for all exemption options and required documentations.
+- Please visit the U-Pass website for all exemption options and required documentations.

 If I’m a CO-OP student, will I receive a U-Pass for the summer?

-- You will automatically be charged for the U-Pass as long as you are registered as a full time student for one of the summer sessions.
-Consequently, if you are unregistered for half of the summer session but registered full time for the other half, you will still be charged the full cost of the U-Pass.
+- You will automatically be charged for a U-Pass as long as you are enrolled as a full time student for one of the Spring-Summer terms.
+If you are not enrolled for one Spring-Summer term but are enrolled full time for the other, you will still be charged the full cost of a U-Pass.

-- If you are participating in a summer work term, you will also be charged for the U-Pass as part of your ancillary fees.
+- If you are participating in a Summer work term, you will also be charged for a U-Pass as part of your ancillary fees.
 If you require an exemption, please visit the U-Pass website.